Royal Bank of Scotland has paid $44M to settle a US criminal investigation that accused its traders of lying to clients over investments.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, SFO Defence Solicitors, Financial Conduct Authority (FCA), Property & Mortgage Fraud, Taking Immediate Steps.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, SFO Defence Solicitors, Financial Conduct Authority (FCA), Property & Mortgage Fraud, Taking Immediate Steps.